I was supposed to fly to Romania tomorrow for a lovely seven-day holiday in a country that I would love to explore.

 The future of travelling is as uncertain as the development of a vaccine to beat COVID-19.
 Some studies already predict a nine times worse impact than 9/11 brought on US travel.
 In Europe, the Italian Tourism Association already stands that Italy lost 60% of its tourists this year.

 The good news is that the travel industry is quite resilient.
 People will start travelling again.
-We just need to consider that it will have some changes, in both the short and long term, in the way we go from a place to another.
-You will have people choosing a staycation or hiring a private jet for travel comfortably.
+We just need to consider that it will have some changes, in both the short and long term, in the way we go from one place to another.
+You will have people choosing a staycation or hiring a private jet to travel comfortably.

 But here are some predictions on why we should consider a different type of travelling when it’s all over.